MLB ABS Challenge System Tracker: Ranking 2026 Success Rates for All 30 Teams

-The days of simply shouting at the screen over a missed low-and-away slider are evolving.
-Baseball is currently in the midst of a high-tech makeover, blending old-school grit with aerospace-grade accuracy through the ABS (Automated Ball-Strike) system.
+Happy Belated Jackie Robinson Day!
+Baseball is officially in the midst of a high-tech makeover.
+While the league honors the legacy of No. 42, today's stars are navigating a digital evolution: the ABS (Automated Ball-Strike) Challenge System.

-Powered by the digital eyes of Hawk-Eye technology, this isn't a total takeover by our robot overlords—it’s more of a high-speed judicial review for the diamond.
+Powered by Hawk-Eye technology, this isn't a total takeover by robot overlords—it’s a high-speed judicial review for the diamond.
+Through games completed on Tuesday, April 14, the data prove the system is successfully weeding out egregious misses while keeping the pace of play crisp.

 The Hybrid Approach: Human Umps, Digital Receipts

-Unlike a "full" robo-ump setup where every pitch is dictated by a computer, the ABS Challenge System maintains the human presence behind the plate.
-It treats the strike zone like a "check-and-balance" system rather than a complete replacement.
+Unlike a full robo-ump setup, where a computer dictates every pitch, the ABS Challenge System maintains the human presence behind the plate.
+It treats the strike zone like a check-and-balance system rather than a complete replacement.

 How the Challenge Loop Works: